CTXCS-CSC3311/ruse0/readme.md

 ## cons pairs - CP3

-You need to make your parser correctly parse and evaluate `cons`, `car`, and @`cdr` expressions involving integers.
+You need to make your parser correctly parse and evaluate `cons`, `car`, and `cdr` expressions involving integers.
 Java code is provided for you that implements a simple Pair class (see `Pair.java`).
 The class `Pair` overrides `tostring()` so you can simply call any standard Java print routine to output your pair.
 Your code should properly parse and evaluate at least the following expressions:

     (cons (cons 3 4) 9)
     (cons 5 6)